jase-k/whats_for_dinner/README.md

 # Generate Meal Plan for the Week
 Add recipe type on Upate and ADD recipe methods
-Show Recipe Types and Cuisines on View Recipe View *Fix Image holder getting added to DB and Server when user doesn't add a file* ->
+Add recipe type ['main', 'side', 'dessert', 'snack', 'breakfast', 'brunch', 'special occasion'] Show Recipe Types and Cuisines on View Recipe View *Fix Image holder getting added to DB and Server when user doesn't add a file* Add recipe from spoonacular API into database when favoriting a recipe Have the browse recipes favorite button save to the database if not already there.
-Add recipe type ['main', 'side', 'dessert', 'snack', 'breakfast', 'brunch', 'special occasion'] Add recipe from spoonacular API into database when favoriting a recipe Have the browse recipes favorite button save to the database if not already there.
+Show 'unfavorite' button for recipes already in favorites -> be able to unfavorite recipe from preferences
 Add Meals to Recipe Relationship
 Add mealtypes ['lunch', 'dinner', 'snack', etc.]
 Add User Menu's Functionality (Ability to Swap out Meals or Randomize one)